gyamfi7499/SALES-PERFORMANCE-ANALYSIS/README.md

 ##  SKILLS DEMONSTRATED

-* Data Cleaning & Transformation
+* Data Cleaning And Transformation

-* Data Visualization & Dashboarding
+* Data Visualization And Dashboarding

 * KPI Design for Business Analysis

-* Analytical & Critical Thinking
+* Analytical And Critical Thinking

-##  Objectives & Business Problems Solved
+##  OBJECTIVES AND BUSINESS PROBLEMS

 * Track sales and profit across regions and products
 * Identify top-performing products & salespersons